-Kelp is a type of sea vegetable related to brown algae and is native to all oceans of the world.
-Kelp is a popular food in some cultures, such as the Japanese.
-Some types of sea kelp, such as bladderwrack, laminaria, and rockweed, are harvested and developed into dietary supplements.
+Kelp is a type of sea vegetable that is related to brown algae and is native to all oceans of the world.
+One of the most common sea plants known, kelp can be found growing in dense forests just off the coast of most continents.
+So-called kelp forests offer refuge and a food source to hundreds of different types of marine animals.
+Some types of sea kelp, such as bladderwrack, laminaria and rockweed are harvested and developed into dietary supplements.

 Kelp's Health Benefits

-Kelp is rich in essential nutrients, such as calcium, potassium and iodine.
-As a rich natural source of iodine -which is not found in abundance in the diet - kelp may be especially important to those with under-active thyroids (hypothyroidism).
-Iodine is a major component of thyroid hormone, and many people with hypothyroidism may lack sufficient amounts of this vital nutrient in their diets.
+Kelp can be extremely beneficial to humans.
+It is rich in essential nutrients, such as calcium, potassium and iodine, and can be easily manipulated into a dietary supplement.
+It is naturally high in iodine, which is not found in abundance in the diet and must be supplemented through either iodized salt or another means.
+Kelp may be beneficial to those with under-active thyroids (hypothyroidism) as it contains high levels of iodine, which is a major component of thyroid hormone.
+Many people with hypothyroidism also lack sufficient amounts of this vital nutrient in their diets.

-Consult your physician before beginning the use of a kelp supplement if you have or suspect you may have any thyroid condition.
-Use as directed.
-Kelp is available in tablet, capsule, liquid and powder form.
-Kelp supplements may lose potency over time, so store as directed by the manufacturer and be aware of expiration dates.
+While most people can supplement their diets with kelp without worrying, those that have or may have any type of thyroid condition should consult their doctors before beginning a kelp regimen.
+Instructions for use are included on the label of the kelp product of your choosing.
+It should only be used as directed.
+Kelp supplements are available in tablet, capsule, liquid and powder forms.
+Please keep in mind that kelp supplements may lose potency over time, so store as directed by the manufacturer and be aware of expiration dates.

 Side-effects and Cautions:

-Kelp supplements may cause nausea and diarrhea in some individuals.
+Kelp supplements may cause nausea and diarrhea in some users.
+If this occurs, you should stop using the supplements immediately and call a doctor if conditions do not improve.
 A small percentage of the population is sensitive to iodine and may develop thyroid problems if kelp is consumed in large amounts.
-If these symptoms occur, consult your physician.
-Pregnant/nursing women should not take kelp supplements, as they have not been proven safe in this population.
-Individuals with thyroid abnormalities should consult a physician before consuming a kelp product, as it may interfere with the effectiveness of some medications.
+If symptoms of thyroid problems develop while using kelp supplements, stop using them and consult your physician.
+It is recommend that pregnant and nursing women should not take kelp supplements, as they have not been proven safe in this population.
+Individuals with thyroid abnormalities or a history of thyroid problems should also consult a physician before consuming a kelp product, as it may interfere with the effectiveness of some medications.